fylgja/site/src/components/button.md

 In your html you only need the `.btn` class to use the button style.

-{% codeSample html, "flex flex-wrap gap-4" %}
+{% codeSample html, "flex flex-wrap items-center gap-4" %}
 <button class="btn">Button</button>
 <a href="#link" class="btn">Button as Link</a>
 {% endcodeSample %}